mikrono/tModLoaderWiki_kr_ko/ModTile.md

 Whether or not this tile is a valid spawn point.
 Defaults to false.
 If you set this to true, you will still have to manually set the spawn yourself in the RightClick hook.

+### public bool platform

+Whether or not this tile behaves like a platform.
+This is important in order to make the tile slope properly like a platform.

 ## Methods

 ### public void AddToArray(ref int[] array)